Chart Color Schemes

 Recent residential development output has been above average within Fennell Bay when compared nationally

-The average expected construction cost for new dwellings is approximately $472,000, indicating a focus on premium properties.
-In FY-26, commercial development approvals totalled $1.5 million, suggesting a primarily residential focus.
-Compared to the Rest of NSW, Fennell Bay has 118.0% more development activity per person.
-New developments consist of 84.0% detached dwellings and 16.0% townhouses or apartments, maintaining the area's low-density character.
-The population density is approximately 90 people per dwelling approval.
+The average expected construction cost value of new dwellings is $472,000, suggesting a focus on premium properties.
+In Financial Year 26, there have been $1.5 million in commercial development approvals recorded, indicating a predominantly residential focus.
+Compared to the Rest of NSW, Fennell Bay has seen 118.0% more development activity per person.
+This high level of activity is significantly above the national average, demonstrating strong developer interest in the area.
+New developments consist of 84.0% detached dwellings and 16.0% townhouses or apartments, maintaining the area's low-density nature with a preference for detached housing.

 Frequently Asked Questions - Development